ChicagoGupta/chicago/index.md

 ## Music Teacher / Journalist / Artist

 You can follow me on [Insta](https://instagram.com/ChicagoGupta) to see what I'm up to in real time.
-Below you'll find a list of my current projects, links to various resources, and photos of #ghattoo.
+Below you'll find a list of my current projects and links to mutual aid resources.
 Please let me know about any broken links or things that need to be updated here!
 (I am at a computer only once every few months)

 Latest Music: freestyle with [R(evolutionary) Beats](https://www.instagram.com/p/CET3UexH8ll/)

 Latest Article: [interdependence](https://chicagogupta.medium.com/)

-* donate to my travel fund (Venmo: chicago-gupta) to support my upcoming trip to 38th & Chicago to report on the George Floyd trial
+* donate to my travel fund to support my independent journalism work (Venmo: chicago-gupta)

 ## Anti-Racism Resources

 Mutual Aid: contact me to get involved with community fridges and community art projects
 + LACF
-+ khalsa aid
++ The People's Fridge

 Police Violence: Google "Margarita Brooks"